52 Ways to Grow Your Rent Roll

 50. Write a property investing book

 If you really want to and have the time, budget and creative enthusiasm, why not pen a non-fiction book all about property investing, property management, or anything else property related.
 You can either publish it yourself as an ebook and offer it for sale on Amazon, or contact small publishers to see if they might be interested in publishing and distributing your masterpiece.
+There’s a lot of great printing presses, like this great company that does take 5 books, that can work on your publications.

 51. Advertise on billboards